 The area doesn't have much accommodation options.
 Being far from Kyoto centre, you can miss out on the nightlife in the city, as well as shopping and eating opportunities.
 This is a place for short-term relaxation and not an alternative to Kyoto for tourists or first-time travellers.

 The Southern part of Kyoto is not the most popular.
 There aren't many things to do, apart from visiting the Fushimi Inari Shrine.
 You will have to commute to other parts of the city which can be quite expensive and rather tedious to do for several days.
 There is quiet nightlife and the streets are more residential.
 However, it could be a great place for a night or two if Fushimi Inari is the main attraction on your visit.

-Why stay in Kyoto Fushimi Area
+Pros for Kyoto Fushimi Area

 Stay in the Fushimi Inari area if you plan an early morning or late night visit to the Fushimi Inari Shrine.
 These are perfect times to take pictures because there are fewer tourists around.

-Why not stay in Kyoto Fushimi Area
+Cons for Kyoto Fushimi Area

 It is too far away from Downtown Kyoto which means you need to commute to visit any tourist attractions or enjoy the traditional Kyoto atmosphere.

 When to visit Kyoto